-For the past 36 years, Szymani has organized and conducted annual short courses on The Design, Operation and Maintenance of Circular and Band Saws.
+For the past 40 years, Szymani has organized and conducted annual short courses on The Design, Operation and Maintenance of Circular and Band Saws.
 He has also organized ten International Conferences on Sawing Technology (1989-2007), and three International Symposia on Computers in Furniture and Cabinet Manufacturing (1992-1996).
-Szymani was the Chairman of the 7th International Wood Machining Seminar organized by the University of California Forest Products Laboratory, Richmond, CA. In July, 2001, as Director of WMI, he organized the 15th International Wood Machining Seminar held in July, 2001 in Los Angeles, California.
+Szymani was the Conference Director of the 7th International Wood Machining Seminar organized by the University of California Forest Products Laboratory, Richmond, CA. In July, 2001, as Director of WMI, he organized the 15th International Wood Machining Seminar held in Los Angeles, California.
 As an international consultant and lecturer to the wood industry and cutting tool manufacturers, he presented seminars on saws and sawing technology and on scanning technology and process optimization in the wood industry in the United States, Canada, Argentina, Australia, Japan, South Africa and in several European countries.
-He continuous to organize WMI Workshops on Design, Operation and Maintenance of Saws and Knives, and serves as a Safety Consultant and Accident Investigator.
+He also organized WMI Workshops on Design, Operation and Maintenance of Saws and Knives, and presently works full-time as a Safety Consultant and Accident Investigator.

-Szymani published more than 80 technical articles, 36 research reports, proceedings of 18 international conferences and over 205 issues of the international newsletter Wood Machining News.
+Szymani has published more than 80 technical articles, 36 research reports, proceedings of 18 international conferences and 216 issues of the international newsletter Wood Machining News.
 His commitment to the dissemination of information on sawing technology through means that stress the practical application of scientific research has earned him the 18th annual Wood Technology Award for Excellencegiven by Miller Freeman Publications, who published Forest Industries and World Wood magazines and organized the annual Wood Technology Trade Show in Portland, OR.